reneta-dimitrova96/AdoptAnimal/README.md

 Description and Futures:
 Users futures:
 - register as regular user, log and logout.
-	- create advertisement
- - create article
- - add comment
+- create advertisement, article, comment
 - search by category name

 App Admin futures:
 	- add/update new categories, articles and statistics.